markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

 | **Group policy** | Computer Configuration > Administrative Templates > Windows Components > Windows AI > **Set maximum storage for snapshots used by Recall** </br></br> User Configuration > Administrative Templates > Windows Components > Windows AI > **Set maximum storage for snapshots used by Recall** |

 You can define how long snapshots can be retained on the device by using the **Set maximum duration for storing snapshots used by Recall** policy.
 You can configure the maximum storage duration to be 30, 60, 90, or 180 days.
 If the policy isn't configured, snapshots aren't deleted until the maximum storage allocation is reached, and then the oldest snapshots are deleted first.

+> [!NOTE]
+> This setting applies only to Enterprise and Education editions of Windows.

 | &nbsp; | Setting  |
 |---|---|